This tool from Thierry Delattre in France aims to conveniently replace a compass / set square / protractor / ruler.

 As he says: "Anyone who has taught constructions at school will be familiar with the typical frustrations that come about regardless of how well you plan for them: super loose compasses, students jabbing each other, compasses with the pencil fastener missing, students getting cross because their compass slips as they’re drawing a circle, or they wobble it as they try to figure out how to manoevre their hand 360 degrees around their other hand.
 It’s a tough unit of work, if only because of the frustrating elements of the equipment we use.
 And so I was pretty excited to find what could be a solution to all this – not to mention a possible money saver for schools."

-Tarquin now provides three ways to buy the ThaMographe in the UK: this calss set, and also singly and as a set of 10.
+Tarquin now provides three ways to buy the ThaMographe in the UK: this set of 10, singly and a class set of 30.
 For other options see below.

 See a video of it being used to construct a triangle.